Moscato d'Asti

-Moscato d'Asti is a DOCG sparkling white wine made from the Moscato bianco grape and produced mainly in the province of Asti, northwest Italy, and in smaller nearby regions in the provinces of Alessandria and Cuneo.
+Moscato d'Asti is a denominazione di origine controllata e garantita (DOCG) sparkling white wine made from the Moscato bianco grape and produced mainly in the province of Asti, northwest Italy, and in smaller nearby regions in the provinces of Alessandria and Cuneo.
 The wine is sweet and low in alcohol, and is considered a dessert wine.
 A related wine, Asti, is produced in the same area from the same grape.

 Grown in the hilltop town of Asti in Montferrat, Piedmont, Moscato d’Asti is made by small producers in small batches.
 Moscato is named such because of its earthy musky aroma.
 The ancient Romans called it the apiana.
 In the Medieval ages, it was popular, and documents that attest to its presence in Piedmont date as far back as the 14th century.

 Piedmont winemakers traditionally make this low alcohol wine with Muscat à Petits Grains, also known as Moscato bianco.
-This petite berry varietal ripens early and produces a wide range of wine styles: light and dry, slightly sweet and sparkling or a rich, honey-like dessert wine.
+This petite berry varietal ripens early and produces a wide range of different wine styles: light and dry, slightly sweet and sparkling or a rich, honey-like dessert wine.